Semarang Poncol railway station: Building and layout

 Semarang Poncol Station has nine train lines with lines 1-3 which are shaded by a canopy.
 Initially, line 4 was a straight line.
-After the double track on the compartment between this station eastward to Tawang Station was put into operation on 7 February 2014 and then westward to Jerakah Station on 28 March 2014, the line layout at this station underwent a slight revamp and line 5 also used as a straight line.
+After the double track on the compartment between this station eastward to Tawang Station was put into operation on 7 February 2014 and then westward to Jerakah Station on 28 March 2014, the line layout at this station underwent a slight revamp and line 5 was also used as a straight line.

 To the northeast and southwest of the station, respectively, there is a locomotive depot and a train depot which are used to store and maintain locomotives and passenger trains with a terminus in the city of Semarang.
 The station building has been renovated several times so that its shape is different from its original form.

-In 2019, the old electrical signaling system at this station has been replaced with the latest output signal produced by PT Len Industri.
+In 2019, the old electrical signaling system at this station was replaced with the latest output signal produced by PT Len Industri.
 In addition, the railroad track between this station and Semarang Tawang Station is used as a double track.